bismex/Awesome-person-re-identification/README.md

 **I will immediately reflect the matter if it should be corrected.
 I hope this github page helps many people with research purposes.**
 **Moreover, the latest CVPR2019 papers are summarized in [my personal blog](https://bismex.github.io/).
 Unfortunately, they are written in Korean.**

+### :high_brightness: Updated 2019-07-09
+- The paper has been included in the survey section.
+  - "A Survey of Open-World Person Re-identification"
+- My new github page has been released. [[Awesome-cross-modality-person-re-identification](https://github.com/bismex/Awesome-cross-modality-person-re-identification)]

 ### :high_brightness: Updated 2019-07-04
 - The below paper has been re-categorized and updated (github).
   - "Joint Discriminative and Generative Learning for Person Re-identification"